 If pipes have frozen, that doesn't automatically mean that they have burst.
 You should work to thaw the pipe as quickly as possible.
 Some good suggestions include wrapping hot towels around exposed pipes or simply using a hair dryer.
 Do not try to thaw the pipe with an open flame as you might increase the chance of damage.
 If the pipe has already broken, shut off water at the source before it thaws and call your plumber immediately!

-Work Together to Minimize the Risks of Frozen Pipes in Condos
+Work Together to Minimize the Risks.

 Poor insulation, sudden and often unexpected drops in temperature and improper heating all increase the risk of frozen pipes.